How to calculate loan interest

 Those with student loans may also pay simple interest.
 For instance, all federal student loans charge simple interest.

-Many lenders charge interest based on an amortization schedule.
-This includes mortgages and some auto loans.
-The monthly payment on these types of loans is also fixed — the loan is paid over time in equal installments.
+The monthly payment on these loans is fixed — the loan is paid over time in equal installments.
 However, how the lender charges interest changes over time.

 However, as time passes and you draw closer to your loan payoff date, the table turns.
 Toward the end of your loan, the lender applies most of your monthly payments to your principal balance and less toward interest fees.